censusreporter/censusreporter/README.md

 * establishes a connection to the Census Reporter API
 * takes the geoID from the URL and uses the ["geography parents" API endpoint](#get-geography-parents) to determine which geographies should be shown as comparative data
 * uses the ["geography metadata" endpoint](#get-geography-metadata) to get basic information about each parent as well as the requested geography
-* uses the ["show data" endpoint](#show-data) to query each table necessary to build the set of data points displayed on the page
+* uses the ["show data" endpoint](#show-data) to query each table necessary for the charts and figures on the page
-    * When requesting the profiled geography's total population, a default ACS release is also stored so that any data point that comes from a different release can be flagged.
-There are cases where a place has enough people to exist in the 1-year release, for example, but certain tables have smaller universes that force us to dip into the 3-year or 5-year release to find data.
+    * When requesting the profiled geography's total population, a default ACS release is also stored.
+This lets us flag any data point that comes from a different release; there are cases where a place has a high enough population for the 1-year release, for example, but specific tables have smaller universes that force us to dip into 3-year or 5-year releases to find data.
-    * In many cases, columns are added together here for display purposes.
-For example, creating the "10-19" category in the profile page's age distribution chart requires adding together six columns from Table B01001: "10 to 14 years," "15 to 17 years," and "18 and 19 years," for males and for females.
+    * In many cases, columns are added together for display purposes.
+For example, creating the "10-19" category in the profile page's age distribution chart requires adding together six columns from Table B01001: the male and female versions of "10 to 14 years," "15 to 17 years," and "18 and 19 years."
-    * In many cases, a denominator column is used for division, to arrive at a percentage figure.
+    * In many cases, a denominator column is used for division so we can display a percentage.
-    * In some cases, data from more than one table is required for the figure shown on the profile page.
-For example, determining "Mean travel time to work" requires the total number of workers found in Table B08006 as well as the aggregate minutes spent commuting, found in Table B08013.
+    * In some cases, data from more than one table is required.
+For example, determining a place's "Mean travel time to work" requires the total number of workers, found in Table B08006, as well as the aggregate minutes spent commuting, found in Table B08013.

-If the profile generator is invoked, it returns a Python dict with this processed data from the API.
-The `GeographyDetail` passes this dict into an `enhance_api_data` method to do a couple more things:
+If the profile generator is invoked, it returns a Python dictionary with this processed data from the API.
+The `GeographyDetail` view passes this into an `enhance_api_data` method to do a couple more things:

-* limits the data dictionary to the profile geography plus at most two parent geographies
+* removes extraneous comparisons, limiting data to the profile geography plus at most two parent geographies
-* calculates index values, figures from the profile geography expressed as percentages of the values from parent geographies.
+* calculates index values, which are figures from the profile geography expressed as percentages of a parent geography's value.
 (These are ultimately used Madlib-style, for phrases like "a little less than the figure in Washington")
 * calculates margin of error ratios to determine which data points should be flagged as requiring extra care

-And then `GeographyDetail` writes all this data as flat JSON to an S3 bucket, so this process never has to be repeated.
-Regardless of whether the data came straight from JSON or had to be generated, the `GeographyDetail` view's final job is to use `SafeString()` to hand everything to the template in a format suitable for javascript use.
+Once this is done, `GeographyDetail` writes everything as flat JSON to an S3 bucket so this process never has to be repeated.
+Regardless of whether the data came straight from JSON or had to be generated, the `GeographyDetail` view's final job is to use `SafeString()` to hand everything to the template in a format suitable for use as Javascript variables.

 This pattern&mdash;using a generator script to collect and shape data from multiple tables, then storing the results as flat JSON&mdash;is something that could be repeated for new Census Reporter features.
-We'd like to add deeper category profiles for each of the Demographics, Economics, Families, Housing and Social sections, for example.
+We'd like to add deeper category profiles for each of the Demographics, Economics, Families, Housing and Social sections, for example, which could be done by copying and modifying the <a href="https://github.com/censusreporter/censusreporter/blob/master/censusreporter/apps/census/profile.py#L173">`geo_profile` method</a> in `profile.py`.

 ###The profile page front end

-The skeleton of the profile page you see on the Census Reporter website is created by <a href="https://github.com/censusreporter/censusreporter/blob/master/censusreporter/apps/census/templates/profile/profile.html">a Django template</a>, then the map is filled in by one Javascript library: <a href="https://github.com/censusreporter/censusreporter/blob/master/censusreporter/apps/census/static/js/TileLayer.GeoJSON.js">`TileLayer.GeoJSON.js`</a>, and the charts filled in by another: <a href="https://github.com/censusreporter/censusreporter/blob/master/censusreporter/apps/census/static/js/charts.js">`charts.js`</a>.
+The skeleton of the profile page you see on the Census Reporter website is created by <a href="https://github.com/censusreporter/censusreporter/blob/master/censusreporter/apps/census/templates/profile/profile.html">a Django template</a>.
+The map is filled in by one Javascript library: <a href="https://github.com/censusreporter/censusreporter/blob/master/censusreporter/apps/census/static/js/TileLayer.GeoJSON.js">`TileLayer.GeoJSON.js`</a>, and the charts filled in by another: <a href="https://github.com/censusreporter/censusreporter/blob/master/censusreporter/apps/census/static/js/charts.js">`charts.js`</a>.

 ####Profile map